sanskrit/raw_etexts_english/blogs/manasataramgini/2007-08-15_bija-samputikaranas-of-the-kumara-vidya-and-related-mantras.md

 +++
-title = "bIja saMpuTikaraNas of the kumAra vidyA and relatedxa0mantras"
+title = "bIja saMpuTikaraNas of the kumAra vidyA and related mantras"

 +++
 The great kaumAra tAntrika, [rAmAnuja